“Courage is not the absence of fear, but the capacity to act despite our fears.”

 Senator John McCain, “In Search of Courage” 2004

-The McCain Institute’s Award for Courage and Leadership is presented each year to honor an individual who has stood unwaveringly for fundamental values and has inspired the world through acts of selfless courage.
-By recognizing this service to humankind, The McCain Institute hopes to nurture the courage in each of us to stand for what we know is right.
+The McCain Institute for International Leadership at Arizona State University’s Award for Courage and Leadership is presented each year to honor an individual who has stood unwaveringly for fundamental values and has inspired the world through acts of selfless courage.
+By recognizing this service to humankind, the McCain Institute hopes to nurture the courage in each of us to stand for what we know is right.
 The recipient is selected based on his or her acts of personal courage on behalf of human rights, humanitarian compassion, justice, freedom, and human dignity.

 The hospital currently has close to 170 beds with an ultimate future capacity of 300 beds.
 It is a modern facility offering the following services: primary care, internal medicine, pediatrics, surgery, OB-GYN, surgical subspecialties such as neurosurgery, orthopedics, urology and ENT.
 Hospital management espouses the following values: respect for the dignity of the patients, professionalism, continuous quality improvement, transparency, and accountability.
 Currently, the hospital is the most modern, if not the best in the country, and has treated close to 200,000 patients.

 In 2015, the McCain Institute was honored to present its inaugural Award for Courage and Leadership to Malala Yousafzai, a Pakistani activist for female education and the youngest-ever Nobel Prize laureate.